cytech/Home-Assistant-wundergroundpws/README.md

 Please consider this when using the following information.

+To install, add this repository as custom repository for HACS and install the Weather Underground Personal Weather Station integration and copy the www directory into your .homeassistant directory.

+or

-To Install, copy the custom_components directory into your .homeassistant directory and the www directory into your .homeassistant directory.
+copy the custom_components directory into your .homeassistant directory and the www directory into your .homeassistant directory.

 or